 Message from the Director

 Greetings everyone.
-Welcome to 2024!
+Welcome to 2025!

 Once again, we are grateful for all the assistance we receive from the Big Valley community, especially Adin Supply, Frosty Acres and the Big Valley school district.
-For those who don’t know, Adin supply is now owned by Chris and Inga Kerry, both of whom are on the GSSP board and took up residency in Big Valley several years ago.

 The easiest way to plan your GSSP trip, and to help GSSP plan this event is to pre-register on line.
 This helps us with site planning and communication with our attendees.
+It also saves you money.

 It’s no secret that half of amateur astronomy is now represented by astro-photographers.
 In the past, we’ve informally relegated night photography to the outer “north” portion of the event grounds (which we call the Oort-cloud).
 Although we still encourage astro-photographers to use that area, we will continue with the expanded “dark enforced” area near the hospitality tent to include all of the Jupiter and Saturn rows.
 Photographers may use this area, but will be expected to cover all of their lights including shielding laptop screens, taping over LEDs, and minimizing the use of headlamps.
+We received complaints about light leakage in 2024, and we really need everyone’s cooperation in this regard to prevent recurrence in 2025.
+If you have a “smart-telescope”, please plan on setting up as far as possible from the big-dob visual observers.

 A bright exposed red light is nearly as bad as a white light.
 Photographers who use computers should purchase red plastic covers for their screens (Tap-Plastics), and surround their computers with a box pointed away from other observers.
 LED indicator lights should be taped over if not necessary for functionality, and flashlights or headlamps should be red and dim.
 The staff do not want to have to police this policy throughout the event, so we ask your full cooperation in advance.